ml3958/FindTaxaCtrbt/README.md

 Date: December 12, 2019

-This computational pipeline is designed to launch an exhaustive
+This computational pipeline for exhaustive search of taxonomic contribution to a specific function, within a defined microbiome community.

 TOC
 ---